AndreasFranke5/TwinCity/README.md

 ## 3. System description

 TwinCity is an advanced Mixed Reality (MR) Digital Twin platform that creates a real-time, interactive 3D replica of urban environments.
-Designed for emergency response, infrastructure planning, and climate adaptation, it bridges the physical and digital worlds by integrating real-time IoT sensor data (weather, traffic, structural health), high-fidelity 3D city models (photorealistic rendering).
+Designed for emergency response, infrastructure planning, and climate adaptation, it bridges the physical and digital worlds by integrating data with high-fidelity 3D city models (photorealistic rendering).
+Also it allows for the integration of IoT sensor data (weather, traffic, structural health) to further improve the data-driven decision-making.

 ### 3.1.
 Features and fuctionalities

-1. Immersive Virtual Environment: Participants are immersed in a virtual world featuring a realistic 3D map.
-An develop guides users and provides informative narrations, explaining the concepts of our project and the project's functionalities.
+1. Immersive Virtual Environment: Participants are presented with a realistic 3D map in a location of their choosing.
+The high-fidelity map allows for flood-simulations and marker functionalities enable the users to mark observations and thus improve collaboration.
 2. Collaborative Multi-User Experience: The virtual environment fosters collaboration.
 Multiple users can interact with each other in real-time, observing one another's actions and the impact of changes within the simulation.
 3. Interactive Control via Poke and Ray Gestures: Users can leverage intuitive poke and ray gestures to control buttons and the map within the virtual environment.